 In the Expend app

-Under Outstanding Cash, select the currency for the expense.
+Under Cash Management at the top, select the currency for the expense.

-Provide the expense item’s details: enter the Amount and select the Category, and, if necessary, tap Show More and provide additional details such as tracking information and a note.
+Provide the expense item’s details: enter the Amount and select the Category and Tax Type.
+If necessary, tap the disclosure button (the down-facing arrowhead) and enter client and tracking information and a note.

-Optional: To add more items, tap the ➕ button and tap Expense Line.
-To remove items, click the red trash icon.
+Optional: To add more items, tap the Add Split button and edit the amount and other details for each line.
+To remove items, tap the 🅧 button.

 Returning cash to the company